What to Bring

 • Sunblock, sunglasses, hat with strap – shades head and neck a plus.

 • Camera.
 The ones on our phones are amazing today.
 Music player, there is usually a 3.5 jack or Bluetooth.
-A book (or semi-smart reader).
+A book (or reader).

 • Bug repellent for evenings out, the wipes travel better than spray but spray is fine and available in bigger stores.